Are you working this Labor Day? Yep. Me too. If you aren’t, I salute you. Grill up a veggie burger and pour one out for me. 😉

 Interesting.
 But we can go a little deeper…here’s my quick breakdown of events:

 In the late 1800’s working conditions weren’t as cushy as they are today.
 Long hours for little pay was all the trend.
-Young children were a common source for manual labor – so bad. 😦 Others must have thought so too, because people began to commiserate and the first unions were created to give all laborers regulations in working conditions.
-Pickets and strikes were organized and on September 5, 1882 the first unofficial Labor Day Parade marched the streets of New York City 10,000 strong.
+Young children were a common source of manual labor – so bad. 😦 Others must have thought so too because people began to commiserate and the first unions were created to give all laborers regulations in working conditions.
+Pickets and strikes were organized and on September 5, 1882, the first unofficial Labor Day Parade marched the streets of New York City 10,000 strong.
 Years later, Chicago began what would become the strike that broke the camels back.
 When good ol’ George Pullman decided to cut wages for his company (they built sleeper train cars), his 4000 workers began a strike against the railroads that would eventually swell to 250,000 strong across 25 states.
 Not cool.
 The Army was beckoned to break up riots and attempt to recover order which it eventually did.
-On June 28 1894, Congress passed an act making Labor Day a legal holiday and now we take the first Monday of September off to eat hot dogs and visit the beach one last time before fall.
+On June 28, 1894, Congress passed an act making Labor Day a legal holiday and now we take the first Monday of September off to eat hot dogs and visit the beach one last time before fall.
 The end.

 Cool.
 Who doesn’t love a bit of history on their day off?

 Anywho, unions are great and were necessary at the time.
 I am a unionized employee…but Labor Day is not a guaranteed day off in my case.
 In many cases!
 Imagine what would happen if everyone took labor day off??
 Let’s look at the chaos that would unfold:

 No taxis to get you to the airport for your 3-day weekend trip.
 But that doesn’t matter because there are no plains or trains to take you anywhere.
 Need to get to a wedding…or funeral?
 The pilots, flight crews (me!), and/or engineers are at the beach.
 Bummer…

 But what if you’re already at the beach?